 Aesthetic Appeal: 5/5

 Do you have any modern art in your house?
 If not, here is a simple solution to that problem: buy a Chemex.
-Though that may sound like a cheesy ad tag line, I assure you that its hand-blown beauty is more than opinion, it is established fact.
+Though that may sound like a cheesy ad tagline, I assure you that its hand-blown beauty is more than opinion, it is established fact.
 This fancy pour over is on permanent display in New York’s Museum of Modern Art (3).

 Got any arty friends who like coffee?
 There isn’t a more suitable gift.

-This is a coffee maker you’ll want front and center in your kitchen.
+This is a coffee maker you’ll want front and centre in your kitchen.
 Its design is part playful, part modest, yet 100% functional.
 Like a third-wave Swedish coffee house, it just oozes minimalist utilitarianism.

 However, a pretty coffee maker that can’t brew good coffee is no more than a dust collector.
 Luckily, the Chemex is more than decorative – it can produce some of the most delicious coffee your tongue has ever had the privilege to meet (which I’ll get to in just a bit).